dainst/idai-field/desktop/src/manual/manual.en.md

 can be selected simultaneously.
 Right clicking one or more selected resources in the list opens a context menu providing the following options:

+* *Show warnings*: Displays the warnings available for this resource (only available for resources with warnings, see chapter *Warnings*)
 * *Edit*: Opens the editor (also available by doubleclicking the resource entry in the list)
-* *Link images*: Opens a window where images can be linked to the selected resource or linked images can be removed.
+* *Link images*: Opens a window where images can be linked to the selected resource or linked images can be removed
+* *Add QR code*: Opens a window in which a new QR code can be generated for the resource or an existing QR code can be linked via camera scan
+* *Manage QR code*: Displays the QR code of the resource and allows printing a QR code label (alternatively also accessible via the QR code button on the right side of the list element of the resource)
 * *Move*: Allows removing resources from their current context and assigning them to another parent resource
 * *Delete*: Removes resources after a security check (optionally, you can also delete all images that are exclusively linked to the resources you want to delete)
+* *Scan storage place*: Sets a new storage place for the resource by scanning the QR code of the storage place via camera scan (only available for resources of the categories "Find", "Find collection" and "Sample" as well as the respective subcategories)

 Furthermore, the context menu contains options for creating and editing geometries.
 Please note that when multiple resources are selected, only the *Move* and *Delete* options are available.
+Options for adding or managing QR codes are only available if the use of QR codes has been set up for the corresponding category in the configuration editor (see section *Edit categories* in chapter *Configuration*).

 <p align="center"><img src="images/en/resources/context_menu.png" alt="Kontextmenü"/></p>